-(III.A) 2014 Plan of Finance
+(III.C) 2014 Plan of Finance

-On January 91, Finance Staff and the Financial Advisor met via conference call to develop the outlines of the 2014 Plan of Finance.
-Topics discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual Rating Agency strategy preparation.
+On December 10, Finance Staff and the Financial Advisor will meet to develop the outlines of the 2014 Plan of Finance.
+Topics to be discussed include: current and advance refunding opportunities, timing, size and form of new money to be issued in 2014; review of swap portfolio; and annual rating agency strategy preparation.
 In particular:

-- Based on the 2014 Capital Budget, the Airports Authority expected to need approximately \$130 million of Additional Bonds to meet CCP and capitalized interest requirements through the middle of 2015. - The Airports Authority has approximately \$480 million of outstanding Bonds that are callable on October 1, 2014. - The Airports Authority has over \$500 million of bank facilities supporting variable rate bonds that expire in 2015.
+- Based on 2013 Cashflows, in June the Airports Authority expected to need approximately \$171 million of Additional Bonds to complete the funding of the planned projects included in the CCP through 2016. - The Airports Authority has approximately \$480 million of outstanding Bonds that are callable on October 1, 2014. - The Airports Authority has over \$500 million of bank facilities supporting variable rate bonds that expire in 2015.